-- The role of IQ in the development of depression in ASD is an area of • I ne role of IQ in the development of depression in ASD is an area of active examination.
-Individuals with high-functioning ASD are often assumed to be more vulnerable to depressive disorders than their lower-functioning peers, perhaps due to relative strengths in social awareness, and greater expectations of fitting in with their peers.
-Additionally, high-functioning children were reported to have significantly lower self-esteem than low-functioning and typically developing children (Mayes, 2011) This is consistent with multiple chuldre in unched adults that have - This is consistent with multiple studies in verbal adults that have found that those with higher cognitive ability, less social impairment, more self-perceived impairment, and higher rates of other psychiatric symptoms, such as anxiety and rumination, were more likely to report depressive symptoms (Charlot, 2008)
+- The role of IQ in the development of depression in ASD is an area of active examination.
+Individuals with high-functioning ASD are often assumed to be more vulnerable to depressive disorders than their lower-functioning peers, perhaps due to relative strengths in social awareness, and greater expectations of fitting in with their peers. - Additionally, high-functioning children were reported to have significantly lower self-esteem than low-functioning and typically developing children (Mayes, 2011) - This is consistent with multiple studies in verbal adults that have found that those with higher cognitive ability, less social impairment, more self-perceived impairment, and higher rates of other psychiatric symptoms, such as anxiety and rumination, were more likely to report depressive symptoms (Charlot, 2008)